0xZDH/redirect.rules/README.md

   -d DOMAIN, --domain DOMAIN
                         Destination URL for redirects.
   --exclude EXCLUDE [EXCLUDE ...]
-                        Pass in one or more data sources and/or specific IP/Host/User-Agent's to exclude.
+                        Pass in one or more data sources and/or explicit IP/Host/User-Agent's to exclude.
 Run the `--exclude-
                         list` command to list all data source keywords that can be used.
 Keywords and explicit strings should be space delimited.
-Example Usage: --exclude agents radb 35.0.0.0/8
+Example Usage: `--exclude agents radb 35.0.0.0/8`
   --exclude-file EXCLUDE_FILE
                         File containing items/group keywords to exclude (line separated).